 Toss some kindling on those lakeside logs, take a long, deep breath, and let yourself slip into a mellow mood.
 These easy-rolling folk, jam rock and bluegrass tunes will usher in that sitting-around-the-bonfire feeling whether you've got one burning or not.

 Béla Fleck & The Flecktones

 Stylish, soulful, and funky tunes -- from the '60s to today -- all hand-picked for a casual get-together with friends.

 The Bad Plus,

 Hop in your VW Bus and take the psychedelic journey back to the Woodstock Music and Arts Festival.
 This playlist features live (and some studio) versions of songs that'll transport you right back to Yasgur's Farm.
 Don't take the brown acid.

 Throw on your sunglasses and melt into a lawnchair with these heady chillwave and synth pop grooves.

 An eclectic mix of sultry soul, funk, and R&B from throughout the years that all sounds best in the midnight hour.

-Listen to this dark, atmospheric mix of soulful electronic tracks, R&B slow jams, and hip hop beats from underground artists and popular superstars.
+Listen to this lush, atmospheric mix of soulful electronic tracks, R&B slow jams, and hip-hop beats from underground artists and popular superstars.